SophieSjoberg/ca-prepcourse-3/Welcome_to_the_course/the_stack.md

 * NoSQL (MongoDB)

 ### Full stack
 Full stack developers work mostly on the server side of web programming, but they can also speak the front-end languages that control how content looks on a web site's user-facing side.

-Craft Academy is a full-stack bootcamp.
-We use Ruby as a back-end language with frameworks like Sinatra and Rails.
-For front end development, we use Javascript and JS frameworks like AngularJS and Ionic.